LAStools/LAStools/bin/lastile_README.txt

   To shift the tiling off its standard modulo tile_size tiling you can use the '-tile_ll 25 75' option.

+  If you run lastile in parallel using '-cores 4' or so it is really important that your input data is spatially indexed or things will slow down a lot (as each tile requires reading the entire input).
+Make sure you run lasindex to create a LAX file for each input file before lastiling on mutiple cores.

   Please license from martin.isenburg@rapidlasso.com to use LAStools commercially.